Kristina01111000/Drws_site/README.md

 next call:
-- where does he want the log out section? on header and right sidebar remove one?
+- where does he want the log out section?  right sidebar
 - google doc for scorecard?
 Send it over
 	- MAKE PAGE THAT HAS INSTRUCTIONS THEN LINK TO GOOGLE DOC AND DOWNLOAD FOR EXCEL SHEET?
 - discount code for patients works